Extensions

 The __init__() method must call the super().__init__() method, and typically instantiates the model client library.

-The __init__() method receive a **model_args parameter that will carry any custom model_args (or -M arguments from the CLI) specified by the user.
+The __init__() method receive a **model_args parameter that will carry any custom model_args (or -M and --model-config arguments from the CLI) specified by the user.
 You can then pass these on to the appropriate place in your model initialisation code (for example, here is what many of the built-in providers do with model_args passed to them: https://inspect.ai-safety-institute.org.uk/models.html#model-args).

 The generate() method handles interacting with the model, converting inspect messages, tools, and config into model native data structures.
 Note that the generate method may optionally return a tuple[ModelOutput,ModelCall] in order to record the raw request and response to the model within the sample transcript.